athos54/irius_risk_imperial/README.md

 Additionally I have tried not to use external libraries (a requirement requested in the exercise statement) except for axios and a routing library (wouter).

+## Project scripts

+You can check package.json to search scripts

+To start project run:

+1. `git clone https://github.com/athos54/irius_risk_imperial.git` to get the source code
+1. Enter on project folder
+1. `npm i` to install dependencies
+1. `npm start` to launch the project
+1. `npm run test:c` to run tests
+1. `npm run open:coverage to check html reporter on the browser`

 ## To the test reader.

 Hello how are you, my name is Athos and I hope you can understand the exercise.